 After growing up on Kent Island, Chef Chittum moved to San Francisco where he jumped into the culinary field headfirst.
 After spending some time on the west coast, he came back to the DMV and started working at Equinox in 1999.
 After bouncing around from Aria Trattoria to Dish to Notti Bianche, he settled down with Neighborhood Restaurant Group’s Vermillion restaurant in 2007, where he stayed until Iron Gate opened in 2013.
 If you know anything about this website (or the people who run it) you’ll know it’s been one of our favorites ever since.
 Chef Chittum is also one of the many chef’s participating in this year’s Zoofari (grab your tickets here!
 It’s gonna be great!) and we cannot wait for another excuse to eat his food.

 Walking around Chittum’s house, you can see how Iron Gate’s Greek menu is inspired by his wife, Dominique, whose family is still living in Greece.
-The couple go at least once to year to visit and stock up on some pantry staples.
-On the counter their are capers they routinely sneak out of the country, as well as wild chamomile, oregano, and fennel.
+The couple go at least once a year to visit and stock up on some pantry staples.
+On the counter there are capers they routinely sneak out of the country, as well as wild chamomile, oregano, and fennel.
 Some of these will make it into the Iron Gate house rub, but the Chittum’s also use the capers for a variety of meals at home.
 “Capers are an island thing,” Dominique explains as she talks about making sauces (to put on salads) and using them in pasta puttanesca.
 While Chef Chittum heads up the kitchen at work, his wife cooks more often when they’re a home.
 One of her specialties is her bolognese sauce, made with cinnamon, allspice, and oregano.

 Of course, Chef Chittum’s background is represented as well.
-As I spy a tin of Old Bay in the cabinets, the chef starts to talk to me about steaming crabs and growing up on the eastern shore.
+When I spy a tin of Old Bay in the cabinets, the chef starts to talk to me about steaming crabs and growing up on the eastern shore.

 Finally, we dig into the fridge.
 It’s the week after Easter and the first thing to catch my eye is a big bowl of eggs, half of them brown, half of them died a bright pink.
 The Chittum’s explain to me that they always have eggs, milk, vegetables and fruit in the house, with Dominique adding, “We get everything from Trader Joe’s.”